Unity-Technologies/ml-agents/docs/Installation-Windows.md

     C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.1\lib\x64
     C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.1\extras\CUPTI\libx64

-Make sure to replace the relevant directory location with the one you have installed.
+Make sure to replace the relevant directory location with the one you have installed.  _Please note that case sensitivity matters_.

 ## Step 4: Install Python via Anaconda
 <a href="https://www.anaconda.com/download/#windows" target="_blank">Download</a> and install Anaconda for Windows.
 By using Anaconda, you can use manage separate environments for different distributions of Python.
 We **strongly** recommend using Python 3 as we do not guarantee supporting Python 2 in future releases.
 In this guide, we are using Python version 3.6 and Anaconda version 5.1 ([64-bit](https://repo.continuum.io/archive/Anaconda3-5.1.0-Windows-x86_64.exe) or [32-bit](https://repo.continuum.io/archive/Anaconda3-5.1.0-Windows-x86.exe) direct links).